 Riding the gondola never gets old.
 Many kids say “This is better than a ride at Disneyland!”
 We have to agree and the best part—it’s free.
-This year the gondola celebrates its 20th Anniversary and kids love riding in the commemorative red cabin.
+The gondola celebrated its 20th Anniversary in December 2016 and kids love riding in the commemorative red cabin.
 Take the “G” from town to Mountain Village.
 Have some lunch, check out the slopes, and then head over to the playground near Poacher’s Pub.
 The ride from Telluride to Mountain Village takes approximately 13 minutes.

 History of the Gondola